qmacro/managed-associations-in-cap/flow.md

 SERVER: No sign of `Books` as a service endpoint (as it's not actually defined within the `Z` service).

-## Put Books entity inside the service
+## Put the Books entity inside the service

 Move the entity specification in `srv/main.cds` to within the `service` statement: